paycoreio/docs/docs/products/payout-gateway/payout-schemes.md

 ## P2p Routing Strategies

 P2p options help you to customise the P2P routing as efficiently as possible.
 You can override the following options as part of the whole strategy.
+By default, p2p routes do not have priority over regular routes, but you can turn on the *P2P firstly* option in the payout processing settings for a Commerce account.

 ![P2p options](images/p2p-options.png)